Every Extend: Modes

 Every Extend Extra adds four new modes: 'Arcade', 'Caravan', 'Boss Attack', with the original Every Extend labeled as 'Original'.
 In Arcade mode players must work their way through the stage and defeat the boss at the end in order to move on to the next stage.
 Arcade mode is made up of seven stages as well as two special hidden stages.
 In Caravan, players can choose from any of the stages that were previously unlocked in Arcade mode and compete for a high score.
-Boss Attacks has to modes: Solo and Rush.
+Boss Attacks has two modes: Solo and Rush.
 In Solo, players can face-off against a single boss.
 In Rush, players can battle one after another until all the bosses are defeated.

 Every Extend Extra Extreme comes in four main modes: 'E4: The Game Unlimited', 'E4: The Game Time Limited', 'S4: Wiz Ur Muzik', and 'R4: The Revenge'.
 E4: The Game Unlimited and E4: The Game Time Limited are the two main game modes.
 In "Unlimited", players can play as long as they want so long as they keep gaining lives, and extending time.
 In "Time Limited", players cannot extend time.
 In "S4: Wiz Ur Muzik" players can choose their own music stored in the Xbox 360 hard drive.
 In 'R4: The Revenge' players have the ability to shoot projectiles and attacking enemies directly, however the only hit that will count towards destroying the player is the green circle.
 Players can choose their movement speed and one of two modes of firing prior to the start of the game, "Four Way", and "Spread".
 Four way shoots projectiles from all points of your character, and Spread shoots projectiles from one specific point of your character.
 Players are tasked with destroying a set number of enemies until they encounter the "Boss Enemy".
 Destroying any enemy will give players slight amounts of "Level" which increases the number of projectiles that players can fire by one, to a maximum level of 20. every 25 stages, bosses 1–4 will have an extra one spawn with them, however the fifth boss has increased health instead.
 The final stage is 100.

 Both Every Extend Extra and Every Extend Extra Extreme offer multiplayer modes.
 Every Extend Extra offers multiplayer via PSP's ad-hoc mode and Every Extend Extra Extreme offers online multiplayer through Xbox Live.